JasonCraftsCode/dynamodb-datamodel/README.md

 This is not a Object-Relational Mapping (ORM) module, so it doesn't use any SQL concepts.
 Many SQL concepts don't directly apply to NoSQL data bases like dynamodb, so this tool focuses on the unique capabilities of dynamodb.

-This is also not a table management module, since with single table design the table will be created by CloudFormation.
+This is also not a table management module, since with single table design the table will be created and managed through CloudFormation.
 This module solely focused on reading and writing table and index data.

-## Features

-- **Typescript support** - Model and table data can be modeled as typescript interfaces to provide compiler checks and code editor autocomplete.
-Module is also written in typescript so typings are always up to date.
-- **Bidirectional data mapping** - Maps model data to and from table data.
-- **Extensible data mapping** - Consumers can define new model types (referred to as Field) and the bidirectional data mapping, update and conditions expressions for that type.
-- **Easy to use condition expressions** -
-- **Easy to use update expressions** -
-- **Composable and extensible components** -
+## Problems this library focuses on

+- **Bidirectional data mapping** - In single table design the primary key attributes for tables and indexes are named in a generic way to allow each item type to use the attributes for different properties, to allow multiple access patterns with limited secondary indexes.
+- **Table item update** - Even simple updates to a table item are not easy, especially in the context of data mappings.
+- **Table condition expression** - DynamodDb supports conditional writes, but building the ConditionExpression can be tricky, especially in the context of data mappings.
+- **Focus on NoSQL capabilities** - Make it easy to use DynanoDb's unique capabilities, and avoid SQL concepts that don't make sense in the NoSQL world (don't be an ORM).
+- **Simple to use and open for extension** - Though this library tries to capture the current capabilities of DynamoDb with a simple API surface, it also exposes ways to extend is capabilities to support more complex use cases or if AWS adds additional update, filter or condition expression features.
+- **Good TypeScript support** - Not all libraries have good up to date and well documented typescript support.
+- **Small and light weight** - The main use case is to run in AWS Lambda so it needs to be small, light weight and have little to no dependencies.

 ## Installation